razerofficial/CChromaEditor/README.md

 	const char* path, double red, double green, double blue);
 ```

+---
 <a name="PluginOffsetColorsName"></a>
 **PluginOffsetColorsName**

+Offset all colors in the frame using the RGB offset.
+Use the range of -255
+to 255 for red, green, and blue parameters.
+Negative values remove color.
+Positive values add color.

 ```C++
 EXPORT_API void PluginOffsetColorsName(
 	const char* path, int frameId, int red, int green, int blue);
 ```

+---
 <a name="PluginOffsetColorsNameD"></a>
 **PluginOffsetColorsNameD**